uwcartlab/webmapping/Chapter07/readme.md

 ###### Figure 2.6: The revised message when conflicts are resolved, allowing a merge.

 Now that you know a bit about Markdown, use the _readme.md_ to begin planning the group project (e.g., Figure 2.7).
-It is worth experimenting with the collaborative coding process early on, perhaps over a video call with your team members.
+It is worth experimenting with the collaborative coding process early on, either in person or over a video call with your team members.

 ![figure7.2.7.png](img/figure7.2.7.png)